• Login

 3. Basis

-• The basis is calculated for the policies’ expiry week by comparing the average of the feeder cattle price settlement index over the last three years to the average of the CME feeder cattle nearby futures during the previous three years.
+• The basis is calculated for the policy’s expiry week by comparing the three-year average feeder settlement index to the three-year average CME feeder cattle nearby futures.

 • This calculation assumes the basis will eventually return to the three-year average but also takes into account the current cash to futures basis.